 Praise for Loneliness and Cruelty

 “The Association of Chief Police Officers welcomes the report Loneliness and Cruelty.
-It emphasises the importance for police services of focussing efforts on improving services for some of the most vulnerable people in British society, to gain their trust and confidence in the criminal justice system.
-It also reminds police services to ensure adequate training for front line staff on understanding the needs and experiences of people with learning disabilities issues, and to improve practice and systems for reporting and recording.
-Finally, it underlines the need for closer working between the police and mainstream housing, care and support providers.”
+It emphasises the importance for police services of focussing efforts on improving services for some of the most vulnerable people in British society, to gain their trust and confidence in the criminal justice system.”
 Alfred Hitchcock, Head of Equality, Diversity & Human Rights, Association of Chief Police Officers

 “The Loneliness and Cruelty report provides a vivid account of the difficult and harassed lives that many people with learning disabilities live in the community.
-The Crown Prosecution Service remains committed to prosecuting cases of disability hate crime as effectively as possible and in so doing recognising the impact that these offences can have on individuals and communities.
-We welcome the report from Lemos&Crane and the Foundation for People with Learning Disabilities in helping us to better understand the issues affecting people with learning disabilities.”
+The Crown Prosecution Service remains committed to prosecuting cases of disability hate crime as effectively as possible.”
 Keir Starmer QC, Director of Public Prosecutions, Crown Prosecution Service

 66 pages, PDF 1.12MB